fedormyskin/ENN7_website/content/cfp.md

 - List co-authors (names and affiliations)
 - Title of presentation
 - Three to five relevant keywords
-- Upload of anonymized abstract (500 words max; file format: .doc, .docx, .txt)
+- Upload of anonymized abstract (500 words max)

 Please indicate the format (paper or panel) by ticking the appropriate box: